7 Definitions and abbreviations

 means a non-load carrying self-propelled vehicle designed solely or principally for lifting objects using a boom with lifting gear.

-in relation to a vehicle, means to change the vehicle structure from its original state by altering, substituting, adding or removing any structure, system, component or equipment, but does not include repair.
+in relation to a vehicle, means to change a vehicle from its original state by altering, substituting, adding or removing any structure, system, component or equipment, but does not include repair.

 in relation to a motor vehicle, means that the chassis of the vehicle is integral to the body.